Glossary of Terms

 - Profit: total revenue minus total cost.

-- Sensitivity analysis: technique used to determine how different values of an independent variable impact a particular dependent variable under a given set of assumptions.
+- Sensitivity analysis: a technique used to determine how different values of an independent variable impact a particular dependent variable under a given set of assumptions.

 - Total cost: fixes costs plus variable costs.